Mauritius Hydrographic Service (MHS)

 Hydrography is the branch of applied sciences which deals with the measurement and description of physical features of oceans, seas, coastal areas, lakes and rivers, as well as with the prediction of their change over time, for the primary purpose of safety of navigation and in support of all other marine activities, including economic development, security and defence, scientific research, and environmental protection.

-Covering nearly three-quarters of the earth's surface, marine and coastal waters are the earth's largest and most vital resource, influencing global energy cycles and biological processes upon which all life depends.
+Covering nearly three-quarters of the Earth's surface, marine and coastal waters are the Earth's largest and most vital resources, influencing global energy cycles and biological processes upon which all life depends.
 Concurrently, ocean and coastal waters serve as the most efficient and hence economical means to move goods.
 Ultimately the economic and social well-being, including domestic production and competition in the global market, affordability of goods and services, and national security, are dependent on a country's ability to maintain efficient and safe navigation routes into territorial waters where well managed ports and support infrastructure keep waterborne commerce and tourism flowing.

 Furthermore, Hydrographic surveying is not restricted to the production of navigational charts only.
 Any developmental activity in a marine environment, either inland or offshore, must be preceded by a detailed hydrographic survey.
 Some important applications of Hydrography are as follows:-